This is part of a series of posts from my quest to run a half marathon in all 50 states. Wyoming was my 46th state.

 Many of you may be wondering, where the heck is Thayne, Wyoming?
 Well, it’s a little town about halfway down the state, close to the Idaho border, due east of Pocatello, Idaho, if you know where that is.
 Still nothing?
 It’s about an hour south of Jackson, Wyoming and Grand Teton National Park.

 Now you may be wondering how I happened upon a half marathon in little Thayne, Wyoming.
-Well, actually, I’ve had my eye on this race for many years now.
+Well, actually, I had my eye on this race for many years.
 When I was choosing which race to run for my half marathon in Wyoming, this one popped up as a contender.
 You may not be aware that many cities in Wyoming are at a high altitude, and as a person who lives at low altitude, this was a concern for me.
 Thayne, Wyoming and the surrounding area sits around 6,000 feet in elevation.
 High elevation is considered anything between 5,000 and 11,500 feet (with very high and extreme altitude more than that).

 When I ran the Boulder Rez Half Marathon, Colorado- 37th state the elevation was 5,430 feet and I definitely felt the effects of the altitude during the race.
 The rest of my time there, I was perfectly fine, but during the race, it felt like my legs were made of lead.
 However, when I ran the Spearfish Canyon Half Marathon, South Dakota- 34th state, the race begins around 5,000 feet and it was my fastest half marathons ever; granted, it’s a downhill course.

-Regardless, there are many other places in Wyoming with races at higher elevation, and I felt like this race in Thayne was a good choice for me.
+Regardless, there were many other places in Wyoming with races at higher elevation, and I felt like this race in Thayne was a good choice for me.
 So, with all of this in my head concerning elevation of the area before the race, I was anxiously looking forward to seeing Wyoming for the first time.
 I was also looking forward to running in cooler temperatures because I was getting tired of the heat and humidity where I live.

-Packet pickup was offered both Friday evening from 6 to 8 pm and race day morning on Saturday.
+Packet pickup was offered both Friday evening from 6 to 8 pm and race day morning on Saturday in July 2019.
 I picked up my packet at Thyne Elementary School on Friday and it was quick and easy.
 All runners received a drawstring bag with our race number on it so we could put clothes in it for after the race and a bright yellow short sleeve technical shirt.
 Inside the bag was an ad for an upcoming local race, a sticker, some Hammer nutrition samples, a water bottle, and hand wipes.
 There was also a spaghetti dinner that evening but I didn’t go.

 Race morning was 49 degrees and partly sunny.
 Most runners were bused to the start at Grover Park, a tiny little area with not much other than a grassy field.
 My husband dropped off my daughter and me, which was nice since we could sleep in a little later and not have to be at the bus pickup at 5:30 or 6:00.
 The race started promptly at 7:00.